 - Be sure to use either fresh or organic frozen broccoli for the best results.

 - Ravioli with Bacon and Spinach and an added touch of Red Roasted Peppers.
-It is made with quality cheese stuffed Ravioli, fresh organic spinach, and Hickory smoked thick sliced bacon, freshly roasted red sweet bell peppers, shallots, all covered in a thick, rich, creamy, homemade four cheese Alfredo sauce.
+It is made with quality cheese stuffed Ravioli, fresh organic spinach, and Hickory smoked thick, sliced bacon, freshly roasted red sweet bell peppers, and shallots, all covered in a thick, rich, creamy, homemade four-cheese Alfredo sauce.

 Although themccallumsshamrockpatch.com attempts to provide accurate nutritional information, these figures should be considered estimates.
 Varying factors such as product types or brands purchased, natural fluctuations in fresh produce, and how ingredients are processed change any recipe’s effective nutritional information.
 Under no circumstances will themccallumsshamrockpatch.com be responsible for any loss or damage resulting from your reliance on nutritional information.